MayaSimone/data-science-S2023/challenges/c08-structures-assignment.md

     a normal distribution.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
-  - The variability would be induced, since we are looking at multiple data points form one individual part
+  - The variability would be real since the measurements because the measurements were taken in accordance with the “highest standards of experimental rigor”

 # Assessing Structural Safety